 ICH Q10 is harmonized model for pharma manufacturers to implement a Quality System.
 It is based on existing models such as cGMP and does not create an alternate model regarding quality requirements.
 The ICH Q10 considers CAPA as one of four Pharmaceutical Quality System elements.

-The ICH Q10 requires the pharma manufacturers to implement a CAPA system for handling complaints, product rejections, nonconformances, and recalls.
+The ICH Q10 pharmaceutical quality system guidelines require manufacturers to implement a CAPA system for handling complaints, product rejections, nonconformances, and recalls.

 The FDA cGMP requirements can be summarized below:

 - CAPA procedures must be well-defined and documented